halderex/halderex.github.io/content/post/updating-exchange-distribution-groups-with-azure-automation.md

 +++
 categories = ["Exchange", "Automation", "Azure"] date = 2022-01-08T23:00:00Z
-description = "Dynamic and mail-enabled security groups are a highly wanted feature in Exchange Online.
+description = "Dynamic AND mail-enabled security groups are a highly wanted feature.
 This article describes how to achieve this using Azure Automation." image = "/images/blog/eric-krull-ejcuhcdfwrs-unsplash.jpg" title = "Updating Exchange Distribution Groups with Azure Automation"